chrkrogh/KinDrape/Code with improved efficiency/README.md

 **Regarding KinDrape_eff_NR.m:**

-In this version the location of nodes for the generator cells in Step 2 is transformed into an optimization problem in one variable which can be solved with a Newton-Raphson solver.
+In this version, the determination of the two unknown nodes for the generator cells in Step 2 (Vertex #2 and #4) is transformed into an optimization problem in one variable which can be solved with a Newton-Raphson solver.
 The design variable (CellAng) is the angle of cell edge 1-4.
-In the objective function (Step2Obj) vertex #4 is first located using this angle and afterwards vertex #3 can be located analogous to the procedure in Step 3.
+In the objective function (Step2Obj) vertex #4 is first located using this angle (analogous to the 2nd node in Step 1) and afterwards vertex #3 is located analogous to the procedure in Step 3.
+The objective function returns the sum of shear angles with the preshear subtracted based on which the Newton-Raphson solver can update the design variable.

 ## Brief overview of input and output
 Input parameters to KinDrape: